 Other reasons why deleted files may not end up in the Recycle Bin include malware and disk corruption.
 Regardless of the reason why deleted files are not in the Recycle Bin, there are Recycle Bin recovery solutions that you can try to get your files back.

-Restore Previous Versions of Deleted Files
+Solution 1: Restore Previous Versions of Deleted Files

 In Windows, you can restore previous versions of deleted files from File History backups or restore points.
 This solution is simple, but its effectiveness depends on your File History settings and previous system backups.